najoungkim/najoungkim.github.io/index.md

 * April 2026: <a href="https://arxiv.org/abs/2510.19028">Are they lovers or friends?</a> has been accepted to ACL 2026!
 Collaboration with KAIST team and Seza :)

 * March 2026: Presented "(How) Do Language Models Track Entities Across State Changes?" at MassMutual (work with Peter Tang, Qiao Zhao, Gabriel Franco, Derry Wijaya, Aaron Mueller, and Sebastian Schuster).

-* March 2026: Was at Brandeis CL/NLP for a panel discussion.

 * * *
 ### Education / Professional experience